What are the symptoms of COVID-19?

 How does COVID-19 spread?

-- By touching a surface or object that has the virus on it and then touching their own mouth, nose, or eyes.
+It may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes.
+This is not thought to be the main way the virus spreads, but experts are still learning more about how this virus spreads.

 How can I prevent COVID-19?